jjeffcaii/go-debug/README.md

 # go-debug

-a colorful debug tool in golang.
+a colorful debug tool like [debug](https://github.com/visionmedia/debug) in golang.

 ## Install